Skip to main content

 ./run-regression-test.sh --run -d demo -xs sql_action

-# Exclude the test cases in the demo directory
+# Exclude cases under the demo directory

 ./run-regression-test.sh --run -xd demo

-# Exclude the test cases in the "demo" group
+# Exclude cases under the demo group

 ./run-regression-test.sh --run -xg demo